qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

                      -*-       <|>    -*-                                         //(hold) Access on _LTR
        <1      <2    <3    <4   | 4>  3>    2>    1>

-Remarks.
-There is a bit of numbers entry here with -,.Tab, also see `_REV` for that.

 - - -

      Layer _FUN (F-keys, Layer access, Set BASE key direction)